 The News-Review is the daily newspaper for Douglas County, a county larger than the state of Connecticut.
 The county stretches from the Pacific Ocean at Reedsport very nearly to Crater Lake National Park in the Cascade Mountains.
 It has been called the timber capital of the world due to its vast tracts of Douglas fir and its logging industry.
 That has also made it the focus of environmental interest.
 While the timber industry has declined during the past 25 years, timber remains the principal source of income and employment.
 The area is diversifying with wineries and small manufacturing.

-The News-Review is part of Lotus Media Group, a family-owned, locally owned media company.
+The News-Review is part of Lotus Media Group, a family-owned, locally owned and media company.
 It’s community oriented newspaper and online website are market-leading providers of breaking news, investigative exposes, and opinion.
 The News-Review is among the oldest businesses in the state of Oregon, but has been an early adopter of technology including an early word processing system.
 The newspaper's website, now nrtoday.com was the first newspaper to go online in Oregon.
 The newspaper is regularly recognized for editorial, advertising, and printing excellence in state and regional competitions.

-The News-Review publishes Tuesday through Sunday.
+The News-Review publishes Tuesday through Friday and on Sunday.

 History of The News-Review